BelaPlatform/bela_site/consultancy.md

 Have you been prototyping a product with Bela which you are now ready to bring to market?
 Are you a startup who wants a quick way of getting your hardware market ready?

-We are available for consultancy and are always keen to lend our engineering and design expertise to help integrate Bela into commercial products.
-By adapting our designs to your needs we can help you achieve faster times to market than with fully custom solutions, and help you transform your ideas from prototype to product.
+The Bela team are available for consultancy and we are always keen to lend our engineering and design expertise to help integrate Bela into commercial products.
+By adapting our designs to your needs we can help you achieve faster times to market in comparison with fully custom solutions, and help you transform your ideas from prototype to product.

 We offer the following services: